intercommit/hibhik/README.md

 in one of Hikari's properties or properties for the datasource.
 There are two small issues with the properties:

 * `hibernate.connection.isolation` and `hibernate.hikari.transactionIsolation` are the same but one requires a number (e.g. "2") and the other the name of the constant (e.g. "TRANSACTION_READ_COMMITTED").
 This is a bit confusing.
 * if you use a datasource option that is not supported by the driver, you do not see this in the logging.
-This test project uses a hacked version of the jdbcdslog-exp proxy which is the only reason why you actually do see a "Unsupported SQL feature" log statement.
+This test project uses the log4jdbc spy which is the only reason why you actually do see a "Unsupported SQL feature" log statement.
 It is part of the normal operation though: HikariCP needs to find out what features the driver supports for proper operation and in some cases the only way to do that is to call functions and see if they throw a `java.sql.SQLFeatureNotSupportedException`.

 For this project the configuration is mostly done in `src/main/java/com/descartes/hibhik/Emf.java`.

 ### Logging ###

 Part of the goal of the test is to see all queries that go to the database.
-For this reason the proxy from [jdbcdslog-exp](https://code.google.com/p/jdbcdslog-exp/) is used.
+For this reason the spy from [log4jdbc-log4j2](https://code.google.com/p/log4jdbc-log4j2/) is used.
-Unfortunately, that gave rise to a number of errors and to solve that a number of fixes/hacks are used.
-The classes with fixes are in `src/main/java/org/jdbcdslog`.

-But jdbcdslog-exp does not log commit and rollback statements, which renders it a bit useless for this test project.
-However, it is included to show that it can work and it might come in handy in the future.
-For proper database query logging a HSQL parameter is used (`hsqldb.sqllog=3`).
-For other databases, it is necessary to rely on the database's query log facilities.
+This JDBC logging spy is also noted on HikariCP's [JDBC Logging](https://github.com/brettwooldridge/HikariCP/wiki/JDBC-Logging) page.
+Unfortunately, it did not work out of the box for HSQLDB in combination with a `dataSourceClassName`.
+A custom datasource "spy" class is used, see `src/main/java/org/hsqldb/jdbc`.
+This custom datasource "spy" class is not needed though, there are two alternatives to logging the JDBC statements.
+One alternative is to specify a `driverClassName`" instead of a `dataSourceClassName`, the other alternative is to use HSQLDB's own "sqllog" option.
+Both of these options are shown and documented in `src/test/resources/db-test.properties`.

+The use of HSQLDB's own "sqllog" option (`hsqldb.sqllog=3`) is recommended if you are particularly interested in commit and rollback statements.
+These statements are clearly visible when using the "sqllog" option, while `log4jdbc-log4j2` only logs a call to the commit and rollback connection methods between a lot of other connection method calls (logger category `jdbc.audit`).

+Note that other database drivers do have good support for logging and do not require a spy like `log4jdbc-log4j2`, see also the aforementioned [JDBC Logging](https://github.com/brettwooldridge/HikariCP/wiki/JDBC-Logging) page.

 ### Testing ###